romain-authier/Land_Use_Competition_Small_Islands/README.md

 ### Example directory

 This folder contains a case study applied to Reunion Island, considering three major crops (rice, fruits, and vegetables).
+In the case of Reunion, we define the following potential land uses:

+- Potential for rice production.
+- Potential for fruit and vegetable production.
+- Potential for electricity production from ground-mounted PV.
+- Potential for urban development.

-The land-use competition between these crops, ground-mounted PV, and urban development is modeled, with the assumption that fruits and vegetables are cultivated within the same areas.
+The land use competition between these potential land uses is modeled, with the assumption that fruits and vegetables are cultivated within the same areas.

 `scenarios_constraints.py`: Defines optional constraints that can be activated depending on the scenario being constructed, including dietary behaviors, energy production from various energy sources, and urban development dynamics.